 "The VW Tiguan has 4x4 looks and some off-road ability, but its main talent is as a practical five-seat family car that's comfortable on the motorway and city streets."

-Don’t be fooled by the Tiguan's 4x4 looks.
-While it has plenty of off-road capability, it's definitely been designed with town and motorway driving in mind.
-As long as you know that, then the VW is one of the best crossovers available in the UK.
-Made to offer the best of a 4x4 in a compact package, you get a high, commanding driving position, spacious interior and a real sense of safety.
-It's easy to drive and park, has accurate steering and a comfortable ride.
-Plus, the easily adjustable driving position makes the Tiguan fun on whatever surface you drive on, with two and four-wheel drive available across the range.
-It's not the cheapest car out there, but the diesel engines – the BlueMotion models in particular, which are equipped with stop-start and regenerative braking to boost economy – do offer a strong combination of efficiency and powerful performance.
-It's not as well equipped as some of its cheaper competition (the entry-level model can feel a bit bare), such as the Kia Sportage, but it makes up for that in quality both inside and out.
+The Volkswagen Tiguan may have the rugged looks of a 4x4, but in reality it has clearly been designed more with urban and motorway driving in mind, despite some decent off-road abilities.
+If you keep that in mind, then the Tiguan is one of the best compact crossover SUVs you can buy in the UK.
+It takes the best of bigger 4x4s – a high, commanding driving position, lots of space inside and genuine safety – and combines it with the usability of a standard family car.
+So it has a comfortable ride, spacious interior and is easy to park.
+And the easily adjustable driving position helps make the Tiguan fun to drive on any surface – on or off road – that you might encounter.
+Every model in the range can be selected with either front or four-wheel drive.
+It's a little bit expensive to buy, but the BlueMotion diesel models especially are well stocked with equipment and accessories, including stop-start and regenerative braking to increase fuel economy.
+They offer an effective combination of efficiency and powerful performance.
+It's not as well equipped as some of its cheaper competition (the entry-level model can feel a bit sparse), such as the Kia Sportage, but it makes up for that in quality both inside and out.

 The Tiguan ranked 27th in the 2012 Driver Power customer satisfaction survey, ahead of the rival Toyota RAV4.
 All parts and mechanicals are tried and tested, sharing components with the reliable VW Golf, Phaeton and other models from the Volkswagen range.
 Some diesel models were recalled in 2008 to fix a wiring problem but there have been no major problems reported since.
 It secured the top five-star rating in the Euro NCAP crash safety tests, getting high marks for both adult and child protection.
 This was in part due to the Tiguan being equipped with traction control, electronic brake assist and six airbags as standard.
 In short, it's a safe and reliable purchase.